Rare Disease Day at NIH 2022

 EURORDIS sponsored the first Rare Disease Day in Europe on Feb.
 29, 2008.
 The United States joined the first global observance the following year along with 23 other countries.
 Visit Rare Disease Day® for more information.

 Each year, the slogan for NIH’s event has been “Patients & Researchers — Partners for Life.”
 This slogan aligns with NCATS’ philosophy that researchers must work closely with patients, families, caregivers and advocacy groups to maximize the chances for success in advancing rare diseases research.
-This philosophy has been put into practice in NCATS’ Toolkit for Patient-Focused Therapy Development, Rare Diseases Clinical Research Network, Therapeutics for Rare and Neglected Diseases program, Rare Diseases Registry Program (RaDaR) and Genetic and Rare Diseases Information Center, among other efforts.
+Learn more about NCATS’ rare diseases efforts and resources.

 NCATS and Rare Diseases Research